wpXPRESS-WP-support/DIVInizer/readme.txt

 = Requirements =

-ET Divinizer requires the [Divi theme](https://www.elegantthemes.com/affiliates/idevaffiliate.php?id=28312&url=30499).
+ET DIVInizer requires the [Divi theme](https://www.elegantthemes.com/affiliates/idevaffiliate.php?id=28312&url=30499).
 It may work with the Divi Builder plugin and Extra theme, but is not tested with those at this time.

 == Screenshots ==

 1. Author box and related posts.
-2. ET Divinizer options.
+2. ET DIVInizer options.
 3. Image in Divi lightbox.
 4. Post with sidebar removed.